Step by Step

 High School Placement Test (HSPT)

-This test will be administered at Northwest Catholic on November 17, 2018.
 A completed Student Application will serve as the registration for the HSPT.
 For those who require additional test time, please be sure to indicate so on the application and submit a copy of your 504 plan, IEP, or ICEP prior to the exam date.
 You can only take the HSPT once.
-If you take the HSPT at a different Catholic high school, please request that the test administrator send us scores by November 30, 2018.
+If you take the HSPT at a different Catholic high school, please request that the test administrator send us scores.

 The following exams are not administered at NWC: